ChunbiaoZhu/DCC-2018/README.md

 Source code will be released soon!
 You can download in [here](https://github.com/ChunbiaoZhu/DCC-2018/)

-More results will be public soon in [here](https://github.com/ChunbiaoZhu/DCC-2018/)

 ## SalPan Dataset
 The dataset proposed in our paper is one of our contributions to the research community.
 This dataset is collected for saliency evaluation on panoramic images, and contain a variety of challenging cases.
 It contains at most eighteen salient objects in one panoramic images.